BartlomiejMetrak/news_aggregator/README.md

 # news_aggregator
-working example of the entire script can be viewed here: https://tuinwestor.pl/newsy
+Working example of the entire script can be viewed here: https://tuinwestor.pl/newsy

 News aggregation repository to parse newspapers with a given list of RSS FEED.
 Articels are analyzed using NLP techniques to detect similar topics, estimate text readability and reading time.